We'll help you find the right solution for your needs

-Steve has represented numerous clients before the EEOC and has been involved in dozens of complex litigation and class action lawsuits across the country.
+Steve has represented numerous clients before the Equal Employment Opportunity Commission and the Ohio Civil Rights Commission and has been involved in dozens of complex litigation and class action lawsuits across the country.
 His extensive appellate practice includes participating in appeals before the U.S. Supreme Court, the Fourth, Fifth, Sixth, and Eleventh Federal Circuit Courts of Appeals, and state appellate courts in Ohio, Florida, Mississippi, South Carolina, Alabama, Texas, and West Virginia.

 Steve is deeply involved in community service.
-He was the Treasurer and a Den Leader for Cub Scout Pack 102 and has coached youth soccer, baseball and basketball.
-He served as a member of the Board of Directors of Marotta Montessori Schools of Cleveland.
-He has also volunteered his time at his children's schools, such as working at the school store and reading to their class.
-To help give back to the legal community, he serves as a mentor to new lawyers and volunteers as a mediator and additionally has served as a committee member of local bar associations.
+He is currently the head coach of Kenston High School’s Speech and Debate Team and a committee member of Boy Scout Troop 102.
+He was the Treasurer and a Den Leader for Cub Scout Pack 102 and has coached his children's soccer, baseball and basketball teams.
+He also served as a member of the Board of Directors of Marotta Montessori Schools of Cleveland.
+His volunteer work at his children's schools has included working at the school store and reading to their classes.
+To give back to the legal community, he serves as a mentor to new lawyers and volunteers as a mediator.
+Additionally, Steve has served as a committee member of local bar associations.